Viridian Landscape Studio heals ecosystems while making beautiful places for people.

 Viridian was founded in 1999 by Tavis Dockwiller and Rolf Sauer with the mission to bridge ecological expertise with meaningful design.
 Today, Tavis leads a dedicated team united by their shared commitment to promoting sustainability and social equity through landscape design.
 Viridian partners with developers, architects, institutions, and local governments to create enduring landscapes for living, learning, playing, and healing.
 Through professional partnerships, we leverage our unique abilities and resources to create resilient spaces and places that have the power to transform communities.
 We work closely with our partners at every stage of the development process, and equip our clients with the knowledge and tools to continue their stewardship long into the future.

 In addition to landscape design and ecological master planning, Viridian's services include construction documentation and administration, post-occupancy evaluations, and land stewardship education.
 Viridian Landscape Studio Ltd. is a Certified Women's Business Enterprise (WBE) and Disadvantaged Business Enterprise (DBE).
+Click here to view our firm profile booklet highlighting important projects and clients.

 The Council of Landscape Architectural Registration Boards (CLARB) works to protect the public’s health, safety and welfare by establishing and promoting professional licensure standards.
 We are registered in the states of: Delaware, Florida, New Jersey, New York and Pennsylvania